Military history of the Netherlands: English and Dutch resurgence

 A large French fleet entered the English Channel, and gained a success over the combined British and Dutch fleets on July 10, 1690, in the Battle of Beachy Head, which was not followed up by vigorous action.
 During the following year, while James's cause was finally ruined in Ireland, the main French fleet was cruising in the Bay of Biscay, principally for the purpose of avoiding battle.
 During the whole of 1689, 1690 and 1691, British squadrons were active on the Irish coast -helping to win the Williamite war in Ireland for the allies.
 One raised the siege of Derry in July 1689, and another convoyed the first British and Dutch forces sent over under the Duke of Schomberg.
 Immediately after Beachy Head in 1690, a part of the Channel fleet carried out an expedition under the Earl of Marlborough, which took Cork and reduced a large part of the south of the island.
-William of Orange himself arrived in Ireland in 1690 with veteran Dutch and allied troops, defeating the James II at the Battle of the Boyne-an engagement largely decided by Dutch infantry.
+William of Orange himself arrived in Ireland in 1690 with veteran Dutch and allied troops, defeating James II at the Battle of the Boyne - an engagement largely decided by Dutch infantry.
 The war was ended in Anglo-Dutch favour in 1691, when Dutch general Ginkel destroyed the Franco-Irish army at the Battle of Aughrim.

 In 1691, the French did little more than help to carry away the wreckage of their allies and their own detachments.
 In 1692 a vigorous but tardy attempt was made to employ their fleet to cover an invasion of England at the Battle of La Hougue.
 It ended in defeat, and the allies remained masters of the Channel.
 The defeat of La Hougue did not do so much harm to Louis's naval power, and in the next year, 1693, he was able to strike a severe blow at the Allies.